 - In Lammas Night, a hedge maze is part of the coven's outdoor ritual area.
 Some gates are moved when the area is being used for magical purposes, and walking the maze in the new configuration helps to prepare the coven.

-- Sarah J. Mason introduced her Stone and Trewly series in 1993's Murder in the Maze.
+- Sarah J. Mason introduced her Trewley And Stone series in 1993's Murder in the Maze.
 The body of a doctor's young wife is found in a hedge maze during a village fete.

 - Karen Harper has a young Queen Elizabeth I as the lead sleuth in a series, including the fifth installment, The Thorne Maze (2003).